sgorsse/sgorsse.github.io/_pages/about.md

 ---
 permalink: /
-title: "Short Bio"
+title: "AI for Materials Science"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Research Focus: AI for Materials Science
+## Research Focus

 * **AI for Materials Discovery and Design** — I’m a materials scientist, and my research focuses on using AI to accelerate materials discovery and design—especially for complex metallic alloys, such as high-entropy alloys.